LLNL/sundials/doc/arkode/guide/source/Usage/User_callable.rst

    :numref:`ARKODE.Mathematics.Interpolation.Lagrange`. ``ARK_INTERP_NONE`` will
    disable interpolation.

-   When interpolation is disabled using, rootfinding is not supported, implicit methods must use the trivial predictor (the default option), and interpolation at stop times cannot be used (interpolating at stop times is disabled by default).
+   When interpolation is disabled, using rootfinding is not supported, implicit methods must use the trivial predictor (the default option), and interpolation at stop times cannot be used (interpolating at stop times is disabled by default).
 With interpolation disabled, calling